gregoriofs/Spotti/README.md

 1. Notification System with Screen Navigation

 This feature focused on leveraging the notification system to deliver the user to the appropriate page based on the situation.
+The original goal was to generate remote notifications for users however, obstacles such as needing a paid Apple Developer account limited that.
+I pivoted to local notifications alone, which lacked complexity.
+As such, with my manager's help, I decided to include screen navigation as part of the notification system.
 Notifications are already deployed based on different conditions for the required tasks and as an added complexity, will take the user to the appropriate pages to accomplish a certain task.
 Below is the appropriate demo.

 Respective PR: https://github.com/gregoriofs/Spotti/pull/7
 The code to accomplish this lies in the AppDelegate.m file, lines 36-42, 49 - 55, 78 - 118 and Home ViewController.m, lines 295 - 323